 Images of Folliculitis (4)

-Folliculitis refers to an infection of the hair follicles, the tiny pouches under the skin that hold the hair.
+Folliculitis refers to an infection of the hair follicles.
 Folliculitis is most common on the parts of the body that experience friction, such as the face, scalp, back, and thighs.
-The friction caused by clothing, shaving, and substances such as sweat, oils, and cosmetics can block and irritate the follicles, allowing bacteria that normally reside on the skin, such as Staphylococcus, to get into these follicles and cause the infection.
-Once infected, the follicles look like red pimples with a hair in the middle of them.
+The friction caused by clothing, sweat, and oils on the skin can block and irritate the follicles, allowing bacteria that normally reside on the skin, such as Staphylococcus (or “staph”), to get into these follicles and cause the infection.

 Who's At Risk?

-In infants, the following risk factors increase the likelihood of folliculitis:
+In infants, the following increase the likelihood of folliculitis: